 Agents in server mode must elect a leader using a consensus protocol that is based on the Raft algorithm.
 For that reason, you should dedicate an odd number of nodes, such as three, to participate in the quorum.
 These agents should reside on separate machines, if possible, so that your cluster has resiliency.

-Baptiste Assmann presented a solution for integrating HAProxy with Consul at this year’s HashiConf conference in San Francisco.
+Baptiste Assmann presented a proof of concept solution for integrating HAProxy with Consul at the 2018 HashiConf conference in San Francisco.

 During his presentation, he demonstrated using HAProxy as a sidecar that’s configured using information from the local Consul agent.
-It uses a Golang binary as the handler for configuring HAProxy.
-That will be available in Q1 of 2019.
+Read more about the finalized solution in our blog post Power Your Consul Service Mesh with HAProxy.

 Consul’s Connect feature enables you to transform a Consul cluster into a service mesh.
 Connect is a pluggable framework that allows you to choose the proxy technology that fits your needs best.

-In this blog post, you learned how HAProxy can be selected as the data plane, giving you access to features like TLS encryption, connection retry logic, server persistence, rate limiting, authorization between services, and observability.
+In this blog post, you learned how HAProxy can be selected as the data plane, giving you access to features like TLS encryption, connection retry logic, and authorization.
 I hope you’re as excited as we are about the possibilities that this creates!
-In the coming months, we will be releasing more information about our integration with Consul and the new Golang implementation.